on this page

 You need to phone us or visit a service centre in person to have these locks applied.

 You can cancel your Medicare online account online.
 This will also cancel your Express Plus mobile app, if you have one.
-If you want to cancel your Medicare online account, you will need to provide a reason.
+If you want to cancel your Medicare online account, you’ll need to tell us a reason.

 How to check for suspicious activity